 If you get your sleep (7-9 hours), you will be able to do more in the day than if you only slept 5 hours.
 No kidding!
 SLEEP!!!!
 I'm not talking about the occasional late night.

 If you are consistently not getting enough sleep and/or suffer insomnia then there's a problem that can have far reaching consequences.
-Learn strategies to get you sleeping better here: Are You Getting Enough Sleep?
+It's important to learn strategies to get you sleeping better.

 Your long-term health depends on it!

 Sometimes we know we should be doing these things, but aren't sure where to start.
 So let me help you.
-Join our FREE 21 Day Lifestyle Challenge as part of The Fit Singer's Vibrant Body Vibrant Voice Club.
-Just sign up to be part of this private Facebook group and learn practical tips and strategies to get you on track.
+Join The Fit Singer Community here.

 This topic is one that I’ve been meaning to write about since last January, but there always seemed to be something that came up.
 Now with back-to-school time looming I figured it was about time to tackle it.